-"Spice Road Table" is the newest addition to the Morocco Pavilion.
-Focusing on a menu of "small plates," this restaurant is located right on the water, so during the day, guests can enjoy the sunshine and nighttime diners will have a great view of IllumiNations.
-Live entertainment will be provided by the Mo Rockin' Band, henna tattoos are offered, a new juice bar has been added and a new shop allows guests to take home some of the flavors they enjoyed with their meal.
-Take a look at our overview video above, our full photo gallery, full menu, and writeup of the new restaurant on The DIS Blog.
+"Spice Road Table" focuses on a menu of "small plates."
+This restaurant is located right on the water, so during the day, guests can enjoy the sunshine and nighttime diners will have a great view of IllumiNations.
+Live entertainment will be provided, henna tattoos are offered, and guests can stop at the juice bar or merchandise shop to take home some of the flavors they enjoyed with their meal.
+Take a look at our overview video above, our full photo gallery, full menu, and writeup of the restaurant on The DIS Blog.

 The "Restaurant Marrakesh" offers visitors a chance to sample the exotic cuisine of Morocco whilst enjoying Moroccan entertainment.
 Bastilla appetizers (meat or seafood baked in a thin pastry with vegetables or almonds), traditional coucous, a number of lamb dishes, chicken brochettes and shisk kabobs are some of the culinary delights offered here.

 The Tangierine Cafe is the counter Service restaurant featuring wonderful Mediterranean specialties, salads and desserts.